ikuya/oura-dashboard-hs/README.md

 # oura-dashboard-hs

-A Haskell/Yesod port of [oura-dashboard](../oura-dashboard): a local web dashboard for Oura Ring biometric data.
+A local web dashboard for Oura Ring biometric data.
 Fetches data from the Oura Ring API v2 into a local SQLite database and serves an existing static frontend (Chart.js) over a JSON API.

 The JSON API is byte-compatible with the Python/Flask original, so the same `static/` frontend runs unchanged.